Natsume, Sôseki. Kokoro, (The Heart) (1914).

 the course of my life spread before my mind's eye."
 (229) Darkness is certainly

-something else which runs through the text.
+another motif that runs through the text.
 Sensei writes about how "fear

-gripped my heart," and how even when he was getting married, he notes that"over
+gripped my heart," and how even when he was getting married, he notes that "over

 language of interiority, the language of the mind reflecting on its own self